Site Overlay

 Monkey Dust

-What is Monkey Dust?
+What is monkey dust?

-Also known as Cannibal Dust, Zombie Dust and methylenedioxypyrovalerone (MDPV) Monkey Dust is a synthetic man-made drug, chemically similar to amphetamines, and from a family of drugs known as cathinones – an ingredient derived from the plant Khat.
+Also known as cannibal dust, zombie dust and methylenedioxypyrovalerone (MDPV) monkey dust is a synthetic man-made drug, chemically similar to amphetamines, and from a family of drugs known as cathinones – an ingredient derived from the plant Khat.

-Prior to 2010, cathinones could be purchased in ‘head shops’ but have since been reclassified as Class C Drugs in legislation rushed through parliament to tackle the rise of the drug mephedrone, before a wider crack down on so-called ‘legal highs’.
+Prior to 2010, cathinones could be purchased in ‘head shops’ but have since been reclassified as class C drugs in legislation rushed through parliament to tackle the rise of the drug mephedrone, before a wider crackdown on so-called ‘legal highs’.

-What are the Effects of Monkey Dust?
+What are the effects of monkey dust?

-Synthetic forms like MDPV can be made with various changes in the chemical structure, so can cause unpredictable effects.
 The substance stops users from feeling pain, but also causes hallucinations and paranoia.
-Users have been known to climb trees and buildings like ‘monkeys’, which is how it was given its name – Monkey Dust.
+Users have been known to climb trees and buildings like ‘monkeys’, which is how it was given its name – monkey dust.

-Testing for Monkey Dust
+Testing for monkey dust

 As we explain in our blog ‘The Highs and Lows of Testing for Psychoactive Substances’, keeping up with new designer drugs can be a challenge.

-Similar to the other drugs we test for, we recommend hair testing for the following reasons:
+For those seeking a monkey dust drug test, similar to the other drugs we test for, we recommend hair testing for the following reasons:

 • We can test hair for specific substances.
 Targeted analysis means you can look for particular compounds.